Kenyan Mandazi

 • Deep fry the dough until golden brown on one side, then flip it over and fry till both sides are golden brown.

-• Enjoy with a side of coconut chocolate sauce or just as is with a cup of coffee.
+• Enjoy with a side of coconut chocolate sauce (see recipe in notes below), or just as is with a cup of coffee.

 Why are my mandazi hard?